Election 2022 Candidate Questionnaire – Denise Gray

 Question: Like the rest of the nation, Lexington faces critical challenges around developing adequate Affordable housing for low-income families and increasing attainable missing middle housing for the average income resident.
 What specific policy recommendations do you have to address these different challenges?

 As Lexington, like most of our nation, deals with the challenges of developing adequate, affordable housing for low-income families and increasing attainable missing middle housing, it is necessary to have a creative thought process.
-Historically, single-family dwelling zoning was the priority for nefarious reasons.
-Therefore, it is pertinent to re-evaluate Lexington zoning to determine if areas currently zoned as single-family usage are more viable as higher density or mixed-use zoning.
-Typically areas would be located near public transportation.
+Historically, single-family dwelling zoning was the priority for exclusionary purposes such as redlining.
+Therefore, it is pertinent to re-evaluate Lexington zoning to determine if areas currently zoned as single-family usage are more viable as higher density or mixed-use zoning and how it can be translated to work in our city.
+Typically these areas would be located near public transportation.

-Another option is to see what incentives for high-density dwellings, specifically those with buildings on the bottom and housing above, to-ensure such dwellings are reserved for low-income and middle-income housing.
+Another option is to see what incentives for higher density mixed use dwellings, specifically those with buildings on the bottom and housing above, to-ensure such dwellings are reserved for low-income and middle-income housing.

 Policy-wise there are several options for our area.
 Overall, my general guide is looking to see what other cities with similar populations and projected growth have done to deal with this, ensuring safe and affordable housing is attainable for all in Lexington.